adds two numbers

 Numbers

 When the lexer returns tok_number, it has already set the global NumVal.
-We snapshot it into a node and advance:
+We copy its current value into a node and advance:

 /// numberexpr